azsk/AzTS-docs/Policies/Azure_SQLDatabase_Audit_Enable_Threat_Detection_Server/Readme.md

 Following policy will enable Advanced Threat Protection (ATP) for each non-compliant SQL server.

-    > **important**: Two different policy definitions are required to cover both general SQL servers and SQL servers which are part of Synapse Workspace as policy aliases are different.
+    > **Important**: Two different policy definitions are required to cover both general SQL servers and SQL servers which are part of Synapse Workspace as policy aliases are different.

 #### Policy Definition
 [Security - SQL Server - DeploySqlServerThreatDetection](Security%20-%20SQL%20Server%20-%20DeploySqlServerThreatDetection.json)